NQPHN reminds North Queenslanders to look after their mental health during the festive season

 These specialised support services are readily available to listen to any concerns and to provide support and assistance to develop coping strategies.

-Operation Compass, the ex-ADF and families suicide prevention project being delivered by NQPHN in Townsville, also launched its #CheckYourMates campaign over the weekend calling on the ex-ADF community to check on their mates over the holidays.
+Operation Compass, the ex-ADF and families suicide prevention project being delivered by NQPHN in the Townsville region, also launched its #CheckYourMates campaign yesterday, calling on the ex-ADF community to check on their mates over the holidays.

-#CheckYourMates challenges veterans to check in on at least five mates over the holiday period in hope that those mates who are travelling well will be encouraged to check on five more mates after that, and if someone is not going well, to encourage them to seek support.
+#CheckYourMates challenges veterans and the community to check in on at least five mates over the holiday period in hope that those mates who are travelling well will be encouraged to check on five more mates after that, and if someone is not going well, to encourage them to seek support.